EmeraldSlash/RbxMouse/README.md

 **RAYCAST_FILTER_TRANSPARENT_COLLIDABLE**: Combines both of the above.
 **RAYCAST_CUSTOM**: Uses a custom provided function or `RbxMouse.CustomRaycastFunction` to find the mouse target.

-#### *function<RaycastResult,table>* CustomRaycastFunction ( *Vector3* origin, *Vector3* direction, *RaycastParams* raycastParams, ... )
+#### *function<RaycastResult>* CustomRaycastFunction ( *Vector3* origin, *Vector3* direction, *RaycastParams* raycastParams, ... )
 The function to use to find the mouse target.
-It should return RaycastParams or a table with the same members as RaycastParams.
-It can also take any number of additional parameters, which may be given when it is called by RbxMouse:UpdateTarget.
+It should return RaycastResult or a table with the same members as RaycastResult.
+It can also take any number of additional parameters, which may be given when calling RbxMouse:UpdateTarget().

 ## Signals
 Can be fired manually with RbxMouse:Fire<EventName>(), you can give any arguments.